HemSoft/mcp-server-demo/README.md

   - `message` (string): The message to reverse
 - **Example**: Input "Hello World" returns "dlroW olleH"

+### AnalyzeWithElicitation
+- **Description**: Analyzes text by calling back to the client's LLM (demonstrates elicitation/sampling)
+- **Parameters**:
+  - `text` (string): The text to analyze
+- **Example**: Input "The project launched successfully" returns key insights extracted by the client's LLM
+- **Advanced**: This tool demonstrates MCP elicitation - the server calls the client's LLM to get intelligent analysis, then returns the result

 ## Available Resources

 ### Text Resource
 - **Description**: Provides a simple text resource that returns "Hello from C#"
 - **URI**: Can be accessed through MCP resource calls
 - **Usage**: AI assistants can retrieve this resource to get the static text content

+## Elicitation (Sampling)

+**Elicitation** is when an MCP server calls back to the client's LLM to get intelligent responses during tool execution.
+This enables servers to leverage the client's language model for dynamic analysis or processing.

+The `AnalyzeWithElicitation` tool demonstrates this pattern by:
+1. Receiving user input (text to analyze)
+2. Calling back to the client's LLM via `thisServer.AsSamplingChatClient()`
+3. Sending a prompt to the LLM
+4. Returning the LLM's response to the user

+This is different from prompts, which are static templates.
+Elicitation enables dynamic, context-aware server behavior.

 ## Available Prompts